Aston University Medical School offers a “patient-centered” curriculum, using a range of teaching methods, including:

 As mentioned previously, the MMI will not be assessing your medical knowledge, but rather ensuring that you have the personal attributes required for a career in medicine.
 As outlined on their website, Aston University assesses attributes including:

-For 2023 entry, Aston Medical School have confirmed that all MMIs will take place online using Microsoft Teams.
-They usually hold interviews between December and March.
+For 2024 entry, Aston Medical School's MMIs took place online using Microsoft Teams.
+Interviews take place between December and March in the year of your application.

 For more information and guidance for taking the MMI at Aston Medical School visit their website here and the AMS Advice Zone.